sanson0/Wildlife-Patch1/README.md

 * Projects created by the website's users appear on this page
 * There is a search function that targets project name and parts of task description
 * There is a reset button linked to the search function to clear the search
+* Admin users have add, edit and delete buttons linked to each project
+* Other users have add, edit and delete buttons linked to each project that they created
 ## Features on the create account page
-* Input fields for username, password, email
+* Input fields for username, password, email, all required attributes
 * Submit button
 * Message and button that redirects user to login in case user already has an account.
 ## Features on the login page
-* Input fields for username, password, email
+* Input fields for username, password, both required attributes
 * Submit button
 * Message and button that redirects user to create account in case user doesn't have an account.
 ## Features on the profile page
 * Username appears on the profile page
 * User's own projects appear on the page.
-* User is able to create, update and delete projects that appear on the profile page.
+* User is able to create, update and delete projects that appear on the profile page as the user created them.
 ## Features on the categories page
 * Categories are displayed on categories page
-* Each category has an edit button and a delete button
+* Each category has an add, edit and delete button
 * Clicking edit button opens the edit category page
-* There is an add category button which opens onto add category page
+* There is an add category button which opens onto the add category page
 * This page controls the category choice for the projects that are added to the home page or the people's projects page.
 ## Features on the add category page
 * Input field for category name
 * Submit button
-* Reset button to return the admin user to categories with no action taken.
 ## Features on the edit category page
 * Input field for category name
-* Small images can be added to each category in the form of a url address
 * Submit button
 ## Features on the add project page
 * Select category field
-* Input fields for task name, task description, finish date, estimated cost, estimated time
+* Input fields for task name, task description, estimated cost, estimated time, url address for images, image name
-* date picker is linked to 'finish date' field to keep consistency of dates in the database
 * Submit button
-* Username automatically added to database when the submit button is clicked
+* Username automatically added to database when the submit button is clicked (displayed in People's project page)
 ## Features on the edit project page
 * Select category field
-* Input fields for task name, task description, finish date, estimated cost, estimated time
+* Input fields for task name, task description, estimated cost, estimated time, url address for images, image name
-* date picker is linked to 'finish date' field to keep consistency of dates in the database
 * Submit button

 # Data